oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/6-github-faq/6-github-faq.md

     <copy> git config --global core.ignorecase false </copy>
     ```

-## Issue 3: GitHub Merge Conflicts
+## How to resolve GitHub merge conflicts?

 GitHub merge conflicts happen when you and some other contributors are changing the same content in the oracle-livelabs repositories.
 Merge conflicts prevent you from pushing your changes to your GitHub repository.